Town of Antigonish Sewer Treatment Plant

 It takes about a month for the wastewater to go through this process.
 This method is effective and environmentally friendly, using natural processes to treat wastewater.

-STP Facts:
+STP Fast Facts:

 • The lagoon at the STP is shaped like a kidney and is 1,500 feet long.
 That is the equivalent of five U.S. football fields.